MinhajJamraiz/Capstone/Readme.txt

 Refer to corresponding screencast video on how to use it.

-2- For Build Project in Eclipse:
+2- For Building Project in Eclipse: